christianhofmanncodes/youtube-playlist-generator/README.md

 Just download and run the newest version from the Releases.
 Choose your file according to the operating system (Windows, Linux or macOS) you are using.

 Launch the program.
-Now you can either create a new playlist by adding an URL or ID to the playlist one by one, or you can import a `.ytplaylist` file.
-If you want to save your playlist, you can export the playlist to a `.ytplaylist` file with all its items and the playlist title.
+Now you can either create a new playlist by adding an URL or ID to the playlist one by one, or you can open a `.ytplaylist` file.
+If you want to save your playlist, you can save the playlist to a `.ytplaylist` file with all its items and the playlist title.
 Share it with a friend if you want.

 ## Run Locally